 1.1 Background Information

-The cells which line our blood vessels are called Endothelial cells (EC) which form the Endothelium.
-This layer of cells are can repair itself after injury, which is essential to good health, however, the repair process becomes slower with age due to an increased number of larger cells which actively hinder the healing.
+The cells which line our blood vessels are called Endothelial cells (EC) which form a layer known as the Endothelium.
+This layer of cells can repair itself after injury, which is essential to good health, however, the repair process becomes slower with age due to an increased number of larger cells which actively hinder the healing.

-These cells are generally in a confluent, therefore a larger number of cells are no longer dividing, however, when they’re wounded, such as an atheroma, the confluence is broken and the cells leave this phase to continue dividing, repairing the damaged tissue.
+These cells are generally in a confluent layer, therefore a larger number of cells are no longer dividing, however, when they’re wounded, such as an atheroma, the confluence is broken and the cells leave this phase to continue dividing, repairing the damaged tissue.
 This process is slower in elderly patients due to the increased number of larger cells, or if the same area is damaged a second time after repair.
 This is due to scar tissue being less capable of mitosis and repair.

 1.2 Aims and Objectives